 - Do not touch the oven during the Self-Cleaning cycle.
-It could burn you. - Do not use commercial oven cleaners in you oven.
+It could burn you. - Do not use commercial oven cleaners in your oven.
 Cleaners may produce hazardous fumes or damage the porcelain finish. - Do not leave foil in oven during the Self-Cleaning cycle.
 Foil can burn or melt and damage the oven surface.

-NOTE: Do not force the Lock Lever.
+- Do not force the Lock Lever.
 You could bend or break it.
 The lever is designed to stay locked until the oven is cool enough to open safely.
-Wait until it moves freely.
+Wait until it moves freely. - The lower oven will not operate while the upper oven is being cleaned.